ulikoehler/OTR/README.md

 Install OpenCV for Python3 e.g. `sudo apt-get install python3-opencv` in Ubuntu 18.04.

+I recommend to install numpy & scipy from apt if you use a deb-based linux system to speed up the dependency install: `sudo apt-get install python3-scipy python3-numpy`

 [cv_algorithms](https://github.com/ulikoehler/cv_algorithms) is one of the dependencies.
 See there for some of the algorithms used in OTR in a reusable form.

 ```sh